Asim-Shoaib/Visitor-Management-System/README.md

 - Inserts action logs into the `AccessLogs` table.
 - Provides a reusable `log_action` helper that can be used by later services.

+### `backend/utils/db_logger.py`
+- Inserts action logs into the `AccessLogs` table.
+- Provides a reusable `log_action` helper that can be used by later services.

+### `backend/services/auth_service.py`
+- Password hashing (SHA256)
+- Login, register, delete operations
+- Role lookups and action logging

 ---

-## Next Steps (Beyond Phase 1)
+## Next Steps (Beyond Phase 2)

-All higher-level layers—services, APIs, frontend, QR features, email
+Visitor management, QR code flows, scanning, logs/export, email notifications, and the React frontend.